 - Messenger spacecraft currently orbiting Mercury

-- New Horizons spacecraft travelling to Pluto and beyond, and
+- New Horizons spacecraft traveling to Pluto and beyond, and

 Not all these missions are NASA's.
 From time to time the Complex also supports the missions of other space organisations.